 The interest portion of payments from investments, annuities, pensions, and other retirement plans will be considered countable income when withdrawn on a regular basis.

-- 9. Money deposited into a checking or savings account when the client's name appears on a signature card, but does not have an ownership interest in the account. - 10.
-Cooperative Distributions (patronage dividends).
+9. Money deposited into a checking or savings account when the client's name appears on a signature card, but does not have an ownership interest in the account.